The Shining 3D EinScan Pro 2X Plus is the poster child of the family and offers slightly better performance than the EinScan Pro 2X.

 When in hand, the EinScan 2X Pro Plus feels robust and ergonomic.
 The product’s finish is clean and reinforces its sturdy, industrial look.
 The Start scanning button is well placed, as well as the other two smaller ones.

-It first consists in 3D scanning the calibration plate at different distances and at different angles.
+It first consists of 3D scanning the calibration plate at different distances and different angles.
 The software then displays a “calibrating” message while it does its calculations (lasts several minutes) and provides the result in terms of pixels.

 Then, it calibrates white balance, which is almost instantaneous (you only need to turn the calibration plate over).

 Last but not least, it measures accuracy, which also requires a single step before displaying the result.
 We got 0.100106 mm on our first try.

 Once the calibration is complete, it is possible to choose a 3D scanning mode in the menu, and you can then directly start 3D scanning.

 The software takes you through several steps to perform a 3D scan.
 The first step consists of choosing the 3D scanning method: